Brusselization: From the 1950s to the 1980s: culmination and opposition

-The 1990s: From Brusselization to façadism
+Since the 1990s: from Brusselization to façadism

 The Europa building, situated in the partially demolished and renovated Résidence Palace, is an example of contemporary Brusselization.

-In the early 1990s, laws were introduced in Brussels restricting the demolition of buildings that were deemed to have architectural or historical significance, and in 1999, the city authorities' urban development plan explicitly declared high-rise buildings to be architecturally incompatible with the existing aesthetics of the city centre.
+In the early 1990s, laws were introduced in Brussels restricting the demolition of buildings that were deemed to have architectural or historical significance, and in 1999, the city authorities' urban development plan explicitly declared high-rise buildings to be architecturally incompatible with the existing aesthetics of the city center.
 This led to the rise of what was termed façadisme, i.e. the destruction of the whole interior of a historic building while preserving its historic façade, with new buildings erected behind or around it.

 These laws were the Town Planning Act 1991, which gave local authorities the powers to refuse demolition requests on the grounds of historical, aesthetic, or cultural significance, and to designate architectural heritage zones; and the Heritage Conservation Act of 1993, which gave the government of the Brussels-Capital Region the power to designate buildings to be protected for historic reasons.
 However, this system had its deficiencies.
 Whilst the Capital Region's government could designate historic buildings, it was the nineteen municipal authorities within it that were responsible for demolition permits.
 Not until the introduction of a permis unique system was this internecine conflict resolved.

+Global perspectives

+While primarily localized in Brussels, the concept of Brusselization developed and occurred in other neighboring regions as well, notably Paris in the 1960s, where much of Brussels' early redevelopments took inspiration, and London with the Canary Wharf developments around the same time.